ThePillenwerfer/dosbox-x-32-bit/README.md

 The sole purpose of this repository is to provide a 32-bit Linux binary of DOSBox-X. Its main repository only provides a 64-bit one and that is packed in .rpm format.
 Uses of Debian-derived systems can however download that, open it with an archive manager and extract the binary.

-My binary is compiled without the AV codec.
+My binary was built on Debian Stretch and is compiled without the AV codec.
 As far as I am aware this is only needed for playing audio CDs, MP3s and the like.
 Compiling it in adds 100MBs to the binary so really doesn’t seem worth it.
 For all that it is 32-bit it can be used on a 64-bit system if you run the command `sudo dpkg --add-architecture i386` before installing it or have done so in the past.

-On Debian, Ubuntu, Mint &c click *releases*, then *dosbox-x\_0.83.2-1\_i386.deb* to download it.
+Click *releases*, then *dosbox-x\_0.83.2-1\_i386.deb* to download it.
 When the download has completed you can install it by double-clicking it or entering `sudo dpkg dosbox-x_0.83.2-1_i386.deb` from a terminal.
-The binary itself is also in the `binary` directory above for people not using Debian-based distros.

 # Building DOSBox-X

-Dosbox-x documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself.
+The best thing is to really build DOSBox-X yourself as that has the greatest chance of the result being suitable for your computer.
+Unfortunately Dosbox-x's documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself — and they seem to assume people already know how to do this.
 It took me months to fathom how to build it successfully so here’s what I learnt.

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—